mitchellvdhut/quizzap/README.md

 - 🛠️ **phpMyAdmin**: Manage the database effortlessly.

 ### 🌐 **Frontend**
 @Mitchell, your expertise is needed!
-But so far, here’s what we’ve got:
+But so far, here's what we've got:
 - 🟢 **Node.js**: JavaScript runtime.
 - 🚀 **Vite**: Lightning-fast development tool.
 - 🎨 **Vue 3**: Reactive frontend framework.